vegastexteditor/vegas-legacy/Readme.md

      A base container for visualization, also known as "windows" can contain Pane(s)

   - **Panes:**
-     A container for Tabs.
+     A pane is basically a rectangle that takes up some layout of the editor.
+		 Examples of panes are Panes, toolbars, command bars.
+These entities are not overlayed over anything.
+They take up the editor visual area.

+  - **Panes:**
+     Panes are a type of pane that may be resized through the user interface, and contain Tabs.
 When there is only one pane, a pane takes up the entire window.
-Panes can be singular or can come in sets of two.
-When in sets of two a pane may be vertical or horizontal.
+Panes can be one or many.
+When in there multiple panes, a pane may be vertical or horizontal.
 Which allows for a "split view" of the editors Components

   - **Components (cpnt):**
      Visual representations of data in panes, i.e. editArea, fileExplorer, hintViewer